jeanparpaillon/omegat/release/readme.txt

 OmegaT can be launched in a number of ways.

 * Windows users: by double-clicking on the file OmegaT-JRE.exe, if you are using the version with the JRE included, or on OmegaT.exe otherwise.

-* By double-clicking on the file OmegaT.bat.
 If you can see the file OmegaT but not OmegaT.bat in your File Manager (Windows Explorer), change the settings so that file extensions are displayed.

 * By double-clicking on the file OmegaT.jar.
 This will work only if the .jar file type is associated with Java on your system.